shift7-ch/katta-docs/docs/self-hosting-guide/aws.md

 ## OIDC Provider and Roles

-`katta setup aws` prepares the AWS account so Keycloak-issued tokens can be exchanged for temporary S3 credentials:
+Using [Katta Admin CLI](../admin-guide/cli.md), `katta setup aws` prepares the AWS account so Keycloak-issued tokens can be exchanged for temporary S3 credentials:

 * registers (or updates) the Keycloak realm as an OpenID Connect identity provider in AWS IAM for the `cryptomator`, `cryptomatorhub`